Naive Feature Selection: a Nearly Tight Convex Relaxation for Sparse Naive Bayes: Naive Feature Selection

+The quality of the bound in the multinomial case can be analysed using bounds on the duality gap based on the Shapley-Folkman theorem.
+Before we arrive at our result, we state and prove some technical lemmas.\\

-The proof follows from results by \citep{Aubi76} (see also \citep{Ekel99,dAsp17} for a more recent discussion) which are briefly summarized below for the sake of completeness.
+Our quality estimate follows from results by \cite{Aubi76} (see also \cite{Ekel99,dAsp17} for a more recent discussion) which are briefly summarized below for the sake of completeness.
 Given functions $f_i$, a vector $b \in \reals^m$, and vector-valued functions $g_i$, $i\in[n]$ that take values in $\reals^m$, we consider the following problem: \BEQ \tag{P} \mathrm{h}_{P}(u) := \min_x \: \sum_{i=1}^{n} f_i(x_i) ~:~ \sum_{i = 1}^n g_i(x_i) \leq b + u \EEQ in the variables $x_i\in\reals^{d_i}$, with perturbation parameter $u\in\reals^m$.
 We first recall some basic results about conjugate functions and convex envelopes.

-\paragraph{Biconjugate and convex envelope.} Given a function $f$, not identically $+\infty$, minorized by an affine function, we write
+\paragraph{Biconjugate and convex envelope} Given a function $f$, not identically $+\infty$, minorized by an affine function, we write

 the conjugate of $f$, and $f^{**}(y)$ its biconjugate.
-The biconjugate of $f$ (aka the convex envelope of $f$) is the pointwise supremum of all affine functions majorized by $f$ (see e.g. \citep[Th.\,12.1]{Rock70} or \citep[Th.\,X.1.3.5]{Hiri96}), a corollary then shows that $\epi(f^{**})=\overline{\Co(\epi(f))}$.
+The biconjugate of $f$ (aka the convex envelope of $f$) is the pointwise supremum of all affine functions majorized by $f$ (see e.g. \cite[Th.\,12.1]{Rock70} or \cite[Th.\,X.1.3.5]{Hiri96}), a corollary then shows that $\epi(f^{**})=\overline{\Co(\epi(f))}$.
 For simplicity, we write $S^{**}=\overline{\Co(S)}$ for any set $S$ in what follows.
-We will make the following technical assumptions on the functions $f_i$ and $g_i$ in our problem. \begin{assumption} The functions $f_i: \reals^{d_i} \rightarrow \reals$ are proper, 1-coercive, lower semicontinuous and there exists an affine function minorizing them. \end{assumption} Note that coercivity trivially holds if $\dom(f_i)$ is compact (since $f$ can be set to $+\infty$ outside w.l.o.g.).
-When Assumption~\ref{as:fi} holds, $\epi(f^{**})$, $f_i^{**}$ and hence $\sum_{i=1}^{n} f_i^{**}(x_i)$ are closed \citep[Lem.\,X.1.5.3]{Hiri96}.
-Also, as in e.g. \citep{Ekel99}, we define the lack of convexity of a function as follows.
+We will make the following technical assumptions on the functions $f_i$ and $g_i$ in our problem. \begin{assumption} \; The functions $f_i: \reals^{d_i} \rightarrow \reals$ are proper, 1-coercive, lower semicontinuous and there exists an affine function minorizing them. \end{assumption} Note that coercivity trivially holds if $\dom(f_i)$ is compact (since $f$ can be set to $+\infty$ outside w.l.o.g.).
+When Assumption~\ref{as:fi} holds, $\epi(f^{**})$, $f_i^{**}$ and hence $\sum_{i=1}^{n} f_i^{**}(x_i)$ are closed \cite[Lem.\,X.1.5.3]{Hiri96}.
+Also, as in e.g. \cite{Ekel99}, we define the lack of convexity of a function as follows.

-\begin{definition} Let $f: \reals^{d} \rightarrow \reals$, we let \BEQ \rho(f)\triangleq \sup_{x\in \dom(f)} \{f(x) - f^{**}(x)\} \EEQ \end{definition}
+\begin{definition} \; Let $f: \reals^{d} \rightarrow \reals$, we let \BEQ \rho(f)\triangleq \sup_{x\in \dom(f)} \{f(x) - f^{**}(x)\} \EEQ \end{definition}